-An electronic copy of the proposal must be submitted to: nolsen@doe.nv.gov with

-Kjwastun@doe.nv.gov and ariannaflorence@doe.nv.gov copied.
-The electronic version should include all required components of the proposal.
-Incomplete or late proposals will not be considered.
+An electronic copy of the proposal must be submitted to: nolsen@doe.nv.gov with Kjwastun@doe.nv.gov and ariannaflorence@doe.nv.gov copied.
+The electronic version should

 Proposals will be due by 5 p.m. on Friday, April 3, 2020